Top 5 Things Americans Need to Know to Understand the NHS

 5. How can I check the quality of the healthcare in a specific area?

-The Care Quality Commission is the independent regulator for health and social care in England.
-They regularly perform on-sight inspections and issue reports and ratings ranging from outstanding to inadequate.
+The Care Quality Commission (CQC) is the independent regulator for health and social care in England.
+The CQC regularly performs on-site inspections and issues reports and ratings that range from ‘outstanding’ to ‘inadequate.’
+These ratings offer valuable insight into the quality of care you can expect from NHS services and help maintain accountability within the system.

-To look for reports for a specific practice or hospital in a specific area, search on their website.
-You can see ratings and also read full reports with detailed information on different quality measures.
+To look for reports for a specific practice or hospital in a particular area, search on their website.
+You can view ratings and read full reports with detailed information on various quality measures.

 What’s the future of England’s healthcare system?

-The NHS has been called the closest thing the English have to a national religion.
-It is a source of national pride.
+The NHS has been called the closest thing the English have to a national religion, serving as a deeply ingrained source of national pride.

 However, many Brits across the political spectrum feel that the NHS is at a breaking point and in the worst state ever seen in its 75-year history.
 Staffing shortages along with frequent physician strikes are compounding the stress on their treasured system.